cginternals/cppfs/README.md

 });
 ```

-When a handle to directory has been obtained, it can also
+When a handle to a directory has been obtained, it can
 be used to open file handles relative to that directory:

 ```C++